huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Information-and-Support-for-Azure-Rights-Management.md

 > [!NOTE]
 > Information on TechNet is frequently updated, so use the online version whenever possible to ensure that you have the latest information.
 >
-> You can use the monthly documentation announcements on the [Microsoft Rights Management (RMS) Team Blog and the docs tag](http://blogs.technet.com/b/rms/archive/tags/docs/) to check whether topics that you have previously downloaded for [!INCLUDE[aad_rightsmanagement_1](Azure Rights Management)] are now revised, and what changes were made.
+> You can use the monthly documentation announcements on the [Microsoft Rights Management (RMS) Team Blog and the docs tag](http://blogs.technet.com/b/rms/archive/tags/docs/) to check whether topics that you have previously downloaded for --- translation.priority.ht:
+  - es-es
+  - fr-fr
+  - it-it
+  - ko-kr
+  - pt-br
+  - ru-ru
+  - zh-cn
+  - zh-tw
+translation.priority.mt:
+  - de-de
+  - ja-jp
+---
+Azure Rights Management are now revised, and what changes were made.

 ## <a name="BKMK_ProductGroupBlog"></a>The Rights Management product group blog
-The Rights Management product group uses the [Microsoft Rights Management (RMS) Team Blog](http://blogs.technet.com/b/rms/) to provide you with technical information and other news about [!INCLUDE[aad_rightsmanagement_1](Azure Rights Management)], AD RMS, and related technologies.
+The Rights Management product group uses the [Microsoft Rights Management (RMS) Team Blog](http://blogs.technet.com/b/rms/) to provide you with technical information and other news about --- translation.priority.ht:
+  - es-es
+  - fr-fr
+  - it-it
+  - ko-kr
+  - pt-br
+  - ru-ru
+  - zh-cn
+  - zh-tw
+translation.priority.mt:
+  - de-de
+  - ja-jp
+---
+Azure Rights Management, AD RMS, and related technologies.
 These blog posts supplement the product documentation and support information.

 > [!TIP]
 > If you are developing applications for Azure RMS or AD RMS, you might also be interested in the [Active Directory Rights Management Services (AD RMS) Developer's Corner Blog](http://blogs.msdn.com/b/rms/).